 There is an aporia in human life: we hold people morally accountable for their actions and choices, yet we are also aware that human decision-making proceeds in a complex field of causal influences that is to some degree epistemologically inaccessible.
 Moral blame attenuates as a superficial investigation yields to a deeper one.
 In the Nicomachean Ethics, Aristotle carefully distinguishes between different types of ignorance, especially ignorance about one’s true interests on the one hand and ignorance about particular circumstances on the other hand.
 The former ignorance characterizes vice, whereas the latter may annul it.
 A writer like Kafka revels in the description of moral narratives that lead these kinds of distinctions ad absurdum.

 In all three novels (The Trial, Amerika, and The Castle) the protagonists are frequently confronted with moral and prudential dilemmas whose relevant features are revealed long after decisions about them have left a moral stain or a critical disadvantage for the agent.
 Importantly, the constant shifting and interpenetration of epistemological and moral layers never alleviates the sense of guilt on part of the unwitting and confused decision-maker.
-Especially in Amerika, there is a fair amount of interior ‘pep talk’ where the protagonist assures himself of his autonomy and his ability to reason in informed and logical ways; yet this innocent optimism is systematically sabotaged by the unfolding narrative.
+Especially in Amerika, there is a fair amount of interior ‘pep talk’ where the protagonist assures himself of his autonomy and his ability to reason in informed and logical ways; yet this innocent optimism is systematically subject to sabotage by the unfolding narrative.

 Kafka is not only a Strawsonian pessimist in the sense that the metaphysics of modernity results in the devolution of moral coherence; he is also an epistemological pessimist.
 He is not a skeptic in the sense that nobody knows anything.
 Rather, the moral agents in Kafka’s work know and are deceived about a wide variety of things of great importance to them, and as they investigate them (more often than not in good faith), it becomes apparent that their experience of epistemological failure in the past rules out any epistemological confidence in the future.